toss/es-toolkit/docs/reference/function/curryRight.md

 # curryRight

-Curries a function, allowing it to be called with a single argument at a time and returning a new function that takes the next argument.
+Curries a function from right to left, allowing it to be called with a single argument at a time and returning a new function that takes the next argument.

 This process continues until all arguments have been provided, at which point the original function is called with all accumulated arguments.

 This method is like [curry](./curry.md), except that it curries the function from right to left.